adsilence/Gamertime/README.md

 6. Run `bun run_database_migrations`

-> Note: If you run into issues with this setup, try running `bun clean` and retrying steps 3-4. `bun clean` will delete your postgress docker container and delete the migrations metadata so a clean migration can be run.
+> Note: If you run into issues with this setup, try running `bun clean` and retrying steps 3-4. `bun clean` will delete your sqlite database and delete the migrations metadata so a clean migration can be run.

 ## Run Locally